cscart/docs/en/user_guide/stores/customer_accounts.rst

 .. important::

-    This article applies only to CS-Cart, not Multi-Vendor.
+    This article applies only to CS-Cart Ultimate.
+In Multi-Vendor Ultimate, the customer base is always shared by all storefronts.

-CS-Cart offers 2 ways of handling customer accounts:
+The **Share users among stores** setting in **Settings → Stores** determines how CS-Cart handles customer accounts:

 * **One customer base shared among all storefronts**